The September 1 Junior Year Rule: Why Lacrosse Recruiting Is Different | RosterWise™

 Senior year (12th grade): Finalize commitments.
 Sign Written Offers of Athletics Aid (the replacement for the National Letter of Intent, which was eliminated in October 2024).
 Complete admissions applications.

-This timeline differs meaningfully from sports operating under the June 15 rule — in lacrosse, the active recruiting window opens approximately 2.5 months later.
+This timeline differs meaningfully from sports operating under the June 15 rule — in lacrosse, the active recruiting window opens roughly two and a half months later.
 Families researching lacrosse should plan accordingly.

 Every recruiting journey is different

-The September 1 of junior year rule is the NCAA’s formal framework.
+The junior-year contact date is the NCAA’s formal framework.
 But how it unfolds varies enormously from athlete to athlete.
-Some elite recruits have multiple coaches calling within minutes of midnight on September 1, with verbal offers extended within the first week.
+Some elite recruits have multiple coaches calling within minutes of the window opening, with verbal offers extended within the first week.
 Other recruits — at programs at slightly different competitive levels, or in regions where lacrosse is less visible — may have a much slower recruiting cycle that extends well into senior year.
 Some athletes commit by October of junior year; others are still uncommitted in spring of senior year and find excellent fits at programs they hadn’t initially considered.
-The September 1 date is the formal start, not the formal finish.
+The contact date is the formal start, not the formal finish.
 Use this guide as context for understanding what’s possible — not as a roadmap that fits every athlete the same way.

 NCAA recruiting rules and calendars are updated annually.
-This article reflects the 2025-26 calendar.
-Families should verify the current calendar at ncaaorg.s3.amazonaws.com for the relevant academic year.
+This article reflects the 2026-27 calendars and the men’s lacrosse contact-date legislation adopted June 29, 2026 (effective August 1, 2026).
+Families should verify the current calendar at ncaaorg.s3.amazonaws.com for their gender and the relevant academic year.

 Find programs where your athlete genuinely fits